 Affiliate Marketing 101

-Before we dive in to what affiliate marketing is and how it works, it’s important to first have some context and perspective.
+Before we define what affiliate marketing is and how it works, it’s important to first have some context and perspective.

 You see, the different players who make up this marketing model engage with it differently.